 You do not need a law license to help make a difference in your community.
 SEOLS is always in need of dedicated, committed individuals to assist with court filing, special projects, or other clerical matters.
 Anyone with the time, dedication, and talent to help SEOLS achieve its mission of improving the lives of and empowering low income southeast Ohio residents and senior citizens is encouraged to complete the volunteer application.

-In addition, if you are a law student and would like more information on how you can get involved in pro bono opportunities, please contact us.
+In addition, if you are a law student and would like more information on how you can get involved in pro bono opportunities, please complete the volunteer interest form.
 Volunteering while in law school is an excellent way to learn practical lawyering skills, network with attorneys, and add to your resume.
 Columbus area students may be able to volunteer through our administrative office, located at 1108 City Park Avenue, Columbus, Ohio.